pymeasure/pymeasure/docs/introduction.rst

 .. _PyVISA package: https://pyvisa.readthedocs.io/en/latest/
 .. _Prologix GPIB: http://prologix.biz/

+In order to keep the corresponding numbers and physical units (e.g. 5 meters) together, `pint <https://pint.readthedocs.io>`_ quantities can be used.
+That way it is easy to handle different orders of magnitude (meters and centimeters) or different units (meters and feet).

 Before using PyMeasure, you may find it helpful to be acquainted with `basic Python programming for the sciences`_ and understand the concept of objects.

 .. _basic Python programming for the sciences: https://scipy-lectures.github.io/